golden-stein/inactiveUserHandler/README.md

 ## Features
 - **Trigger-based automation**: Executes during the `before update` event on user records.
-- **Account reassignment**: Automatically reassigns account ownership to the manager of the deactivated user.
+- **[Account reassignment](force-app/main/default/classes/AccountReassignmentJob.cls)**: Automatically reassigns account ownership to the manager of the deactivated user.
+- **[Opportunity reassignment](force-app/main/default/classes/OpportunityReassignmentJob.cls)**: Automatically reassigns opportunity ownership to the manager of the deactivated user.
 - ***Scalable design**: Built using the Yet Another Trigger Framework (YATF) to ensure maintainability and scalability.*

 ## In Development